nostalgic-indulgences/PSNee_V8/README.md

 >_Addendum by Nostalgic Indulgences_
 >
 >_One of the most daunting and convoluted obstacles when it comes to using the PSNee V8 is the programming portion._
->_I have created 2 guides based on USBasp and T866II+/T/48/T56 programmers to smash those obstacles and make it as accessible as it can ever be._
+>_I have created 2 guides based on USBasp and T866II+/T48/T56 programmers to smash those obstacles and make it as accessible as it can ever be._
+>_Do access the respective folders for a thorough guide that corresponds to either types of programmers above._

 # PSNee V8